How to Paint Your Log Cabin

 • Applying paint too soon between coats.

-• Using internal calk and fillers outside.
+• Using internal caulk and fillers outside.

 • Not painting into rubber seals on windows and doors.